Open Source Developer and Organizer

 - Where is IO - Android application implementing Astronomical Algorithms to show the location of Jupiter's moons over the next 72 hours to aid with observations.
 One of the first Astronomy application on the Android market.
 Now largely defunct due to far more professional programs in the market.

-I've been an active public speaker since 2001, presenting at many conferences and technical forums over the years.
-Beyond the myriad of internal forums I present at, my recent (since 2009) public speaking engagements include:
+I've been an active public communicator since 2001, presenting at many conferences and technical forums over the years.
+Public speaking engagements and related articles include:

 - Minimal OpenStack - MHVLUG